WAY COOL SUNDAY SCHOOL

 How do I choose to live my life?

 We want to help children make meaning of their lives through the container of Unitarian Universalism.

 Key elements from Montessori:

-- Teacher as guide into materials rather than leader
+Teacher as a guide into materials rather than the leader

-- Other elements:structure and order, reality and nature, beauty, materials in sequential order, sensimotor materials (manipulatives)
+Other elements: structure and order, reality and nature, beauty, materials in sequential order, sensorimotor materials (manipulatives)

 Key elements from Jerome Berryman and Sofia Cavalletti:

 Doorkeeper greets children to ready them at the door, keeps art supplies organized, helps children find their materials, and helps with feast time and leave-taking.

 The storyteller checks on the readiness of story baskets, manages circle time, tells stories and leads wondering, helps children choose work, manages feast time, and affirms children when saying goodbye.